DavideOlivieri/progetto/README.md

 ### Route /getStatsforState
 ***
+This route shows some statistics for the chosen State like, the total of events, the average monthly events, the month with the most events and the month with the fewest events.
-This route Sows the number of events for genre for a specific genre. \
+It also allows to see the number of events for a specific genre. \
 Parameter to be entered:

 > state_code